Pomax/are-we-flying/docs/index.md

 div.innerHTML = content;
 const MapMarker = div.children[0];

-// Then create a little helper function that gets the HTML we need for
+// Then create a little helper function that gets the HTML we need to
-// leaflet to put our icon on the map, with some initial heading:
+// feed to Leaflet in order for it to put our icon on the map "as an
+// icon that it can move", with some initial heading:
-MapMarker.getHTML = (initialHeading) => {
+MapMarker.getHTML = (initialHeading = 0) => {
   MapMarker.style.setProperty(`--heading`, initialHeading);
   return MapMarker.outerHTML;
 };